willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 <!---
     ![Screenshot of the Extractors panel showing how to select an entity field.](../media/content-understanding/prebuilt-extractors-panel-select-field-contracts.png)
 --->
-When you select an extractor, a **Select extractor?** box is displayed in the document area.
+When you select an extractor, the **Select extractor?** box is displayed in the document area.
 The box shows the extractor name, the original value, and the option to select it as an extractor.
 You can also change the key name of the extractor and the column type.

    ![Screenshot of the Select extractor box on the extractor details page.](../media/content-understanding/prebuilt-select-distractor-box-simple.png)

 The original value is what is actually in the document.
 The extracted value is what will be written into the column in SharePoint.
 When the model is applied to a library, you can use column formatting to specify how you want it to look in the document.

-Continue to select additional extractors you want to you use.
+Continue to select other extractors you want to you use.
 You can also add other files to analyze for this model configuration.

 ### Rename an extractor

-The extractor names will be used as the column names when the model is applied to the library.
+The extractor names are used as the column names when the model is applied to the library.
 Because of this, you might want to change the generated name to a more accurate name.

 There are three ways you can rename an extractor: